djgroen/FabSim3/INSTALL.md

-## Installation
+## Installing FabSim3

 1. Clone the code from the GitHub repository.

-2. The 'fab' command, which comes with Fabric, needs to be usable directly from the command line.
-You can make it usable by ensuring that the command resides in your `$PATH` environment.

-3. Ensure that the main FabSim3 directory is in your $PYTHONPATH environment variable.
+2. Ensure that the main FabSim3 directory is in your $PYTHONPATH environment variable and that the `fabsim` command can be launched from the command line.
 An easy way to accomplish this is by adding the following to the end of your $HOME/.bashrc file:
 ```
+export PATH=(path of your FabSim3 directory)/bin:$PATH
 export PYTHONPATH=(path of your FabSim3 directory):$PYTHONPATH
 ```
-Note that you may have to restart the shell for this change to apply.
+Note that you may have to restart the shell for these changes to apply.

-4. Copy `machines_user_example.yml` in the `deploy/` subdirectory to `machines_user.yml`.
+3. Copy `machines_user_example.yml` in the `deploy/` subdirectory to `machines_user.yml`.
 Modify its contents so that it matches with your local settings.
 For first (local) testing, one must change the settings under the sections `default:` and `localhost:` so as to update the paths of FabSim directory and lammps executable respectively.

 Note: For Mac Users, be sure to override the default home directory, by switching the `home_path_template` variable by uncommenting the following line:
 ```
 home_path_template: "/Users/$username
 ```

-5. To enable use of FabSim on your local host, type `fab localhost setup_fabsim`.
+4. To enable use of FabSim on your local host, type `fab localhost setup_fabsim`.
    - As part of this command, you will be logging in to your own machine through SSH once, which can trigger a password prompt.
 In this case, simply type the password for the machine in which you are running these commands.

-6. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
+5. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
 After that, simply type 'fab <machine_name> setup_fabsim'.

+* NOTE: FabSim commands can now be launched using the `fabsim` command.
+Note that some older tutorials might use `fab` commands instead of `fabsim`.
+The two commands can be used interchangably, although the `fabsim` command gives clearer outputs and can be launched from anywhere.

 ### Installing plugins

 By default, FabSim3 comes with the FabMD plugin installed.
 Other plugins can be installed, and are listed in deploy/plugins.yml.

-To install a specific plugin, simply type: `fab localhost install_plugin:<plug_name>`
+To install a specific plugin, simply type: `fabsim localhost install_plugin:<plug_name>`

 To create your own plugin, please refer to doc/CreatingPlugins.md